-Such bands are characterised by a square diamond, which is situated in the very center.
+Princess cut diamonds.
+Such bands are characterized by a square diamond, which is situated in the very center.
 It looks gorgeous and attracts attention.
 The corners of the diamond are pointed.
 All the cuts have a triangular shape, which adds exceptional sparkling.
 To increase brilliance, it’s a good idea to add a round-cut stone, which will create an amazing effect together with a special pattern.

+Cushion cut diamonds.
 It’s often referred to as a ‘pillow-cut’.
-The stone here is characterised by a square/rectangular shape.
+The stone here is characterized by a square/rectangular shape.
 However, the edges are rounded, which adds a certain delicacy and tenderness.
 Such stones have been known for centuries.
 The fashion to wear them appeared in the 18th century.
 Even today, many brides wear bands with cushion-cut stones and enjoy their exceptional sparking.
 The cut looks great with other stones with a cushion cut.

+Marquise cut diamonds.
 The stones look special and can be identified thanks to the shape of an ellipse.
 Both ends of the stone are tapered.
-The cut is also called navette.
+The cut is also called Navette.
 If the stone isn’t located high enough, it might be hard to find a perfect pair for the ring.
 However, a contoured band is always an option.
 It can create a magnificent and elegant frame.

+Radiant cut diamonds.
 Created in the 1970s, this cut is featured by trimmed corners and a square shape.
 The number of facets might be various (up to 70), which is why it’s frequently compared to a princess cut.
 Such stones guarantee magnificent sparkling.
-It’s a wonderful idea to couple them with pavé bands or rings with smaller radiant-cut stones.
+It’s a wonderful idea to couple them with pave bands or rings with smaller radiant-cut stones.